bsampp/Design_Patterns-OOP3/README.md

-# Design Patterns
+# OOP
-Some design patterns studied in university
+Some object-oriented programming studies developed in TypeScript